 There is no doubt that small groups meeting weekly will cultivate the community aspect of Community Bible Experience most effectively.
 Encouragement, accountability and shared learning is vital to the campaign.
 Individuals or groups meeting less frequently will find this hard to replicate and it may have a negative impact on the overall Bible reading experience.

 However, there is more than one way to achieve this.
-A number of churches who didn’t have existing weekly small groups have come up with creative ways to address it and we would be more than happy to chat through what would work best for you.
-Also, as CBE develops there will be new and exciting opportunities to use it in ways that may look a little different from the ‘traditional’ church small group and we would love to hear your ideas and feedback on this.
+Several churches who didn’t have existing weekly small groups have come up with creative ways to address it and we would be more than happy to chat through what would work best for you.
+Also, as Community Bible Experience develops there will be new and exciting opportunities to use it in ways that may look a little different from the ‘traditional’ church small group and we would love to hear your ideas and feedback on this.

-Why do you ask us to ‘sign–up’ – what do you mean by this?
+Why do you ask us to ‘sign up’?